-Understanding Behavioral Pattern of a Fussy Eater
+Understanding Behavioural Pattern of a Picky Eater

 - Refuses to eat foods of a specific texture or color.

-- Prefers other activity over eating.
+- Prefers other activities to eating.

 - Slow eating and low enjoyment of food, leading to lengthy meal times.